mmuhovic2/WebTechnologiesProject/README.md

-# WebTechnologiesProject
+# Schedule Planning
-Simple CRUD app using Node.js and Sequelize
+Web application built using Node.js and Sequelize